JamesParrott/sDNA_GH/README.md

 ### System Requirements.
 #### Software
 1. Windows 10 or 8.1 (not tested in Windows 11)
-2. A Python installation that can launch sDNA correctly (e.g. Python 2.7)
+2. A Python interpreter that can launch sDNA correctly (e.g. Python 2.7)
 3. sDNA.
 4. Rhino and Grasshopper (tested in Rhino 7)
 #### Hardware